4-year-old is a bully! Help!

 Kristin,

 I'm so glad you wrote.
-This is probably on the normal continuum of aggressive four year old behavior, but it is also possible that your son needs professional help.
+This may well be on the normal continuum of aggressive four year old behavior, but it is also possible that your son needs professional help.
 I can't tell that from your letter.
 So I am going to advise you assuming that you can manage this, and I will warn you up front that it will take some real effort on your part.
 Most likely, you can turn the situation around if you commit yourself to it.
 But you don't have a lot of time.
 If you don't see results within a few months, you should consider taking your son for an evaluation.

-So, with these premises, how can you and his dad intervene?
+So how can you and his dad intervene?

 2. Take some time by yourselves to list all the wonderful things about your son.
 Usually our weaknesses are just the flip side of our strengths.
 I'm betting your son is a spirited, take-charge, passionate kind of guy.
 You will need to be in touch with all those good things about him to hold a positive image of him in your mind.
 Remember that when a plant is struggling it usually needs different conditions.
 Criticizing kids or yelling at them to "Straighten up and grow right!" doesn't work any better than it does with plants.
 Every day, remind yourself and your son how much you love him.
 It is your job as the parent to hold the image in your mind of your child flourishing.
 I highly recommend that you pick up Mary Sheedy Kurcinka’s Raising Your Spirited Child to help you reframe your attitude toward your son.
 They may well have it at your library.